-Thus, a very high β in rural India could explain the difference in mixture results between urban and rural India in 1993-94.
-The convergence to similarly defined classes in rural and urban India in 2003-04 could indicate a lowering of β in rural India to meet urban standards.
+Thus, a very high $\beta$ in rural India could explain the difference in mixture results between urban and rural India in 1993-94.
+The convergence to similarly defined classes in rural and urban India in 2003-04 could indicate a lowering of $\beta$ in rural India to meet urban standards.
 The easier availability of durable goods post-liberalization leading to an effective fall in prices facing rural customers would appear to be an obvious explanation for this effect.
 Another factor in play could be greater geographical mobility, leading to greater social anonymity and the emergence of durable ownership as a more effective signaling mechanism.
-We do not claim, however, that a lowering of β is the only mechanism that could explain a movement from 2 to 3 classes in rural India.
+We do not claim, however, that a lowering of $\beta$ is the only mechanism that could explain a movement from 2 to more classes in rural India.
 There could be alternative pathways (represented by shifts in other parameters) that could generate effects that match what we find in the empirical data.
-The more robust finding from the current analysis is the fact that household durable spending data exhibits natural clusters or "classes" when generated by the model in Section 3.
-The model exploits some intrinsic characteristics of durable goods - viz. their observability and the fact that they can be accumulated over time (before they depreciate completely).
-These characteristics coupled with the fact that durables serve as a signal for social standing, hence marriage market outcomes, are able to generate "classes" of durable spending.